The Research and Education Committee provides funding for research and education that is of benefit for general

 How much can I apply for and when will I know if my application is sucessful?

-- The Trust will report back within one week of their meeting.
+The Trust will report back within one week of its meeting.

 How can I communicate the results of my research?

-- The trust will promote your research.
+The Trust will promote your research.
 However, each successful applicant will be required to provide an abstract to the Trust which will be put on the College’s website.
-We would also encourage you to submit any papers to the Journal of Primary Health Care or submit an abstract to the College conference.
+We would also encourage you to submit any papers to the Journal of Primary Health Care or submit an abstract to the annual College Conference.

 How can I apply?